mindbat/track2-functional/Functional.md

 user=> (assoc (hash-map :blue 30 :red 100) :green 20)
 {:blue 30, :green 20, :red 100}
 ```
-If the key already exists in the map, its value will be replaced by the new one:
+If the key already exists in the map, its value will be replaced by the new one in the resulting map:

 ```clojure
 user=> (assoc (hash-map :blue 30 :red 100) :blue 20)